 - Your jaw is still relaxed.

 - Your nose follows the movement of the hands, even if the eyes are closed.

 - Breathe in gently through the nose as you arc upward.

-- Your arms drop smoothly down, like a bird slowly flapping its wings.
+- Lower your arms smoothly down, like a bird flapping its wings.

 - Your wrists are no longer bent.

-- Breathe out gently through the mouth as your arms are dropping.
+- Breathe out gently through the mouth with a “haa” sound as your arms are dropping.